Saelyria/Braid/README.md

-However, if you want it, the library also gives you more powerful and more fine-grained control over diffing by taking into account conformance to `Equatable` and `CollectionIdentifiable` on the models you bind to provide more precise 'reload', 'insert', and 'delete' animations, as well as for tracking moves - all automatically!
+However, if you want it, the library also gives you more powerful and more fine-grained control over diffing by taking into account conformance to `Equatable` and `CollectionIdentifiable` on the models you bind to provide more precise 'reload', 'insert', and 'delete' animations, as well as for tracking moves.
+This 'tiered diffing' is done on a section-by-section basis, so if the models on one section conform to these protocols but the models for another don't, Tableau can still do more advanced diffing just for the former section.

 ## Advanced features